GeeHouseCode/SalesManagementProject_DataAnalyst-/README.md

-# Sales Management Project - Data Analyst
+# Sales Raport Project - Data Analysis
 A collectin of my sample SQL/T-SQL files and code.